The Great Misunderstanding of Modern Tantric Environments

 Much easier, right?
 I avoid suffering—but I also avoid growing.

-What I have seen, however, is that all too often, tantric environments are populated by people (especially men, I must admit) who use the name of tantra to justify a life of frivolous and shallow relationships.
+I have seen, however, that all too often, tantric environments are populated by people (especially men, I must admit) who use the name of tantra to justify a life of frivolous and shallow relationships.

 One can practice tantra with the same partner for life.